Last Updated on May 27, 2022 by Zwivel

-- Three Week Mark — Around the third week, you can begin light cardio, such as cycling, elliptical, and more intense walking.
+You can begin light cardio, such as cycling, using an elliptical, and brisk walks.

-- Five Week Mark — If you’ve been engaging in light cardio for a couple of weeks, it’s time to add in more rigorous routines.
-Jogging is a great way to ease into this.
+If you’ve been engaging in light cardio for a couple of weeks, it’s time to add in more rigorous activities.
+Jogging is a great way to ease into a workout routine.
 With your doctor’s approval, you may also be able to start abdominal exercises like weight lifting.

-Note that in some cases, exercising during liposuction recovery may actually prolong your recovery period.
+It is important to note that in some cases, exercising during liposuction recovery may actually prolong your recovery period.
 Treated areas tend to swell as you heal.
-Exercise can increase the swelling and the amount of time you have to wait before seeing the desired results.
-However, that doesn’t mean you shouldn’t do it.
+Exercising can increase this swelling and the amount of time you have to wait before seeing the results of your procedure.
+However, that doesn’t mean that you shouldn’t do it.
 Developing healthy habits early on will pay off in the long run.

 The main concern when it comes to exercising after breast procedures is the danger of overworking your pecs.
-This is especially true following breast implant surgery, since the implant is usually inserted under the muscle.
+This is especially true following breast implant surgery, since the implants are usually inserted under muscles.
 Working out the pectoral muscles can interfere with healing around the surgical site — be mindful of this when attempting any new exercises or stretches after surgery.

 Nevertheless, exercise is important.
 Getting your blood flowing will reduce inflammation and oxygenate bruised muscles, helping them heal faster.

-The breast enhancement procedures described here are far less invasive than the abdominal ones we’ve already covered.
-Overall recovery time will be much shorter — you can typically resume regular activities not long after the procedure.
+Breast enhancement recovery is far less restrictive than the abdominal recovery covered above.
+Overall, the recovery time is much shorter and easier.
+You can typically resume regular activities not long after the procedure.
 However, it’s still important to adhere to recommended timelines.

-Unlike with liposuction, exercising after breast enhancement surgery will not cause more swelling.
+Unlike with liposuction recovery, exercising after breast enhancement surgery will not cause additional swelling.
 If you experience inflammation or a mild fever, stop your exercise regimen and contact your doctor immediately.

-We know what you’re thinking — of course you can exercise after a facial procedure.
-After all, it’s not like you’re lifting the barbell with your teeth.
+We know what you’re thinking: “Of course you can exercise after a facial procedure, after all, it’s not like you’re lifting the barbell with your teeth.”
 Well, think again.
-Note the routines above, and how exercising certain specific areas can benefit your body as a whole.
 Your face is part of your body, and it’s not immune to the effects of exercise.

 Facial rejuvenation procedures encompass the surgical (e.g. facelifts) and the non-surgical (e.g. Botox).
 While the procedures themselves vary widely, the rules regarding exercise are more or less the same — namely, that you should refrain from any kind of exercise that’s going to increase your heart rate or blood pressure.

-If you increase your blood pressure and elevate your heart-rate, you will encourage more bleeding.
+If you increase your blood pressure and elevate your heart-rate, you will encourage bleeding.
 It may even cause a hematoma (pocket of blood) to form under the skin.
-This can lead to more serious complications and affect the positive outcome of your surgery.
+This can lead to more serious complications and impact the outcome of your surgery.

 If your facial rejuvenation was non-surgical, you should still be careful.
 Increased blood flow to the face could result in additional swelling and interfere with the healing process.

-You won’t be bed-bound after a facelift.
-However, you will need to stick to light movement.
-Basically, you can wander around the house, but maybe hold off on cleaning your bathroom.
+You won’t be bed-bound after a facelift, but you will need to stick to light movements.
+Basically, you can wander around the house, but you should avoid strenuous activities like cleaning your bathroom.

-- First Several Weeks — Avoid anything that increases blood pressure or heart rate.
+Avoid anything that increases blood pressure or heart rate.
 That means no cardio.
-Even a brisk walk outdoors is off the list.
-Avoid stretches or yoga poses that invert your head and might cause blood to rush to your face.
+Even a brisk walk outdoors is off the table.
+Avoid stretches or yoga poses that invert your head as this might cause blood to rush to your face.

-- Four Week Mark — You can start doing cardio.
+You can start doing cardio.
 Stick to walking or slow cycling (on a stationary bike).
-Work up to more vigorous exercise slowly.
+Work your way up to more vigorous exercise slowly.